SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 - [x] Fix node weight to train.
 - [x] Change all format of input to matrix.
 - [x] Try greedy reward.
-- [ ] Try greedy reward plus the mean of all greedy reward.
+- [x] Try greedy reward plus the mean of all greedy reward.
-- [ ] Try distance weighted reward.
+- [ ] Try greedy reward plus the weighted mean of all greedy reward.
 - [ ] ~~Try genetic algorithm(if work, then try imitation learning to learn genetic policy).~~
 - [ ] Contrast to Genetic Algorithm.
+- [ ] Try more constant negative reward value.
+- [ ] Try distance weighted reward.